Ever dreamt of studying in the US?

 Your financial proof plays a central role in securing both your I-20 form and your F-1 student visa:

-• Visa Approval Process: During your visa interview, the visa officer will meticulously review your financial proof.
+- Visa Approval Process: During your visa interview, the visa officer will meticulously review your financial proof.
 This review aims to assess your ability to financially support yourself throughout your entire US education journey.
-Strong financial documentation that aligns with the estimated costs on your I-20 significantly strengthens your chances of visa approval.
+Strong financial documentation that aligns with the estimated costs of your I-20 significantly strengthens your chances of visa approval.

 Remember: Inconsistent or insufficient financial proof can raise red flags for visa officers and potentially lead to application delays or denials.
 Knowing how much bank balance is required for a US student visa and presenting a comprehensive and well-verified set of financial documents is crucial.